padogrid/bundle-none-app-simulator/README.md

     # Optional equation description (for documentation only)
     description: null

-    # Optional miniumn base (x) value.
+    # Optional minimum base (x) value.
 The base is equivalent to x in y=x.
     # Default: -1
     minBase: -1